 Nothing but Blackened Teeth

 Interestingly, there is a yokai (a supernatural spirit / monster in Japanese folklore) called the Ohaguro Bettari (translated as ‘nothing but blackened teeth’).
 This yokai is believed to look like a beautiful woman (from the back at least) dressed in wedding clothes.
 She is said to enjoy calling single young men over to her.

-Whilst they come towards her, she keeps her face hidden from their view.
-When the men come close enough, she reveals a white face that is featureless, except for a huge mouth with a set of black teeth.
-Apart from scaring the men out of their wits, this yokai seems to be pretty harmless, as no deaths or injuries have been attributed to her.
+While they come towards her, she keeps her face hidden from their view.
+But when the men come close enough, she reveals a white face that is featureless, except for a huge mouth with a set of black teeth.
+Apart from scaring the men out of their wits, this yokai seems to be pretty harmless, as no stories attribute her appearance with death or injuries to the frightened men.

 Image of an Ohaguro Bettari. ( CC BY SA )

-Featured image: An Edo period painting showing a woman with teeth stained black by the practice of Ohaguro.
-Photo source: Colorcrush
+Top Image: An Edo period painting showing a woman with blackened teeth stained by the practice of Ohaguro.
+Source: Morley Makeup Artistry

 By Wu Mingren

 Conger, C., 2013.
 Where Blackened Teeth Were Beautiful.
 [Online]